-This blog is the ultimate guide to visiting Salento, Colombia and includes information of why you should go, what there is to do, where to stay, getting in and out, and more!
+This blog is the ultimate guide to visiting Salento, Colombia and includes information of why you should go, the best things to do, where to stay, getting in and out, safety info, and more!

 Salento, Colombia – Ultimate Traveler’s Guide

 Salento, Colombia is a tiny town nestled in the central Department of Quindio.
 The quality coffee made there and the beautiful Cocora Valley draws tourists to this somewhat remote location.

 However, this hasn’t always been the case.
 Only a few years ago Salento, Colombia wasn’t even a safe area for Colombians to visit.
 Guerrilla groups had control over this region of Colombia which prevented any sort of tourist activity in or around Salento.

 But now, Salento is one of Colombia’s fastest growing tourist destinations.

 I went to check it out for myself, and I loved it there!
 The rolling green hills, quaint and colorful town, along with some of the friendliest people I have ever met, made my visit fantastic.

 I loved Salento so much that I want to encourage others to visit there as well!
 So, here I have written a travel guide of everything you could possibly need to know when planning to visit Salento in Colombia.